-A small sample of projects I've helped deliver over the years.
+A sample of projects I've helped deliver in recent years.

 Back in 2009 I had the idea for a service that would help people running events get them listed across listings sites and social media with a single click.
 Three years later crowd.fm launched.
 It even managed to secure some happy paying customers.
 Ultimately the business failed, but I learnt a metric ton about building and launching software products along the way.